openkruise/website/blog/en-us/blog1.md

 ---

 # Kruise Controller Classification Guidance
-By FEI GUO (Alibaba), OCTOBOR 10 2019, 8 MINUTE READ
+By FEI GUO (Alibaba), SIYU WANG (Alibaba), OCTOBOR 10 2019, 8 MINUTE READ

 Kubernetes does not provide a clear guidance about which controller is the best fit for a user application.
 Sometimes, this does not seem to be a big problem if users understand